iterative/katacoda-scenarios/basics/sharing/step1.md

    `git commit -m 'Add a default remote cache'`{{execute}}

-   Note that the remote data caches of DVC are similar to the remote repositories of GIT.
-But be careful because in GIT it is the url (or path) of the remote repository that you add as a remote, in DVC it is the url (or path) of the *cache directory* of the remote repository.
+   Note that the remote data caches of DVC are similar to the remote repositories of Git.
+But be careful because in Git it is the url (or path) of the remote repository that you add as a remote, in DVC it is the url (or path) of the *cache directory* of the remote repository.
 There are some other differences as well between them